xavierstampslafont/qr-me/README.md

 ## Next steps

-1. Toggle inputs to include/exclude from QR code
+1. While QR is unavailable, show some placeholder